ik1g19/Notes/Interview Practise/Job Application Common Questions.md

 # STAR Question

+People overlook **Result** a lot, focus on explaining how you actions exactly impacted, and how exactly you know the result e.g. a retrospective

 **SITUATION:** During my internship at Audioscenic, we were collecting data on different lenses and camera types for spatial audio speakers, but we lacked a way to visualize the data effectively.

 **ACTIONS:** I took the initiative to develop a GUI data visualization program using Python Qt, which allowed us to better interpret and analyse the collected data using 3D spatial data visualization and frame-by-frame face landmark analysis.

-**RESULTS:** My supervisors were impressed with the program, and it was adopted for internal use, enhancing our data analysis process.
+**RESULTS:** My supervisor was impressed and sat me down with the head of R&D to demonstrate how to use the program and its practicality.
+R&D were very impressed and showed me the internal QT development framework at the company and encouraged me to learn how to use them

 # Please list any other academic or non-academic achievements